Second person, a 60-year-old man, dies from hammer attack at Brooklyn restaurant

 The suspect Arthur Martunovich, 34, allegedly specifically targeted Asian male employees at the restaurant, claiming he was influenced by Chinese movies that showed men mistreating women, a law enforcement source told NBC New York.

-Fufai Pun, 34-year-old chef at the restaurant, was pronounced dead shortly after the attack.
-Besides Pun, the victims included Pun, the 60-year-old owner and a 50-year-old manager, officials said.
+Fufai Pun, the 34-year-old chef at the restaurant, was pronounced dead shortly after the attack.
+Besides Pun, the victims included the 60-year-old owner and a 50-year-old manager, officials said.

 A spokeswoman for Brooklyn District Attorney Eric Gonzalez declined to say Friday if Martunovich could face any hate crime charges.